chuvanan/rdatatable-cookbook/README.md

 `Pandas cookbook` by Julia Evans, but using the excellent R's [`data.table`](https://rdatatable.gitlab.io/data.table/) package.

-This cookbook provides you with concrete examples analyzing real-world data so that you'll find it easier to getting started with `data.table`.
+This cookbook provides you with concrete examples of analyzing real-world data so that you'll find it easier to getting started with `data.table`.

-I am surprised that Julia's cookbook repo currently has about 4.1k stars (as of Oct 2019).
+I am surprised that Julia's repo currently has about 4.1k stars (as of Oct 2019).
 To put the number in perspective, two of the most popular R packages `dplyr` and `ggplot2` has 3.1k and 4.1k stars respectively (`data.table` , by the way, has been starred 2.1k times).